theforeman/theforeman.org/handbook.md

 ### JavaScript
 We are supporting and encouraging the use of es2015.
 (For more information see [Learn ES2015](http://babeljs.io/docs/learn-es2015/).)
 For browser compatibility, we use Babel to transform the code to es5.

 We use eslint to enforce linting rules.
-Run eslint by typing `eslint webpack/` in the command line at the root directory.
+Run eslint by typing `npm run lint` in the command line at the root directory.

 #### Do
 * Add all new JavaScript files to the project in the 'webpack/assets/javascripts' folder or a sub-folder.